swcarpentry-ja/carpentries-coc/topic_folders/policies/code-of-conduct.md

 ##### Following Up with Reporter(s)

-Once a report is filed through the Code of Conduct Incident Report Form](https://goo.gl/forms/KoUfO53Za3apOuOK2) or other communication channels, the Code of Conduct committee will handle the review and follow up according to the  procedures in the [Enforcement Guidelines](#).
+Once a report is filed through the Code of Conduct Incident Report Form][reporting-form] or other communication channels, the Code of Conduct committee will handle the review and follow up according to the  procedures in the [Enforcement Guidelines](#).